Remembering when Bayer Leverkusen's defensive, tactical masterpiece nullified Bayern Munich's attack

 Leverkusen take Bayern’s attack out of the game

 Since data collection began, no team has kept Bayern's expected goals (xG) tally so low.
 Mainz had set the previous record, as they faced just 0.5 xG on Matchday 32 of the 2021/22 campaign.
-However, against Leverkusen on Saturday, the visitors mustered just 0.27 xG, and worked Lukáš Hrádecký with only one of their eight shots throughout the 90 minutes.
+However, on this trip to Leverkusen, the visitors mustered just 0.27 xG, and worked Lukáš Hrádecký with only one of their eight shots throughout the 90 minutes.
 “When we didn’t have the ball, we were energetic and always closed down quickly – we were never passive”, said defensive leader Jonathan Tah, who put in a strong display.

 Andrich and Granit Xhaka, meanwhile, dominated the midfield from their double-pivot position.
 "Granit has a big fighting heart and showed his leadership personality," Alonso said in praise of his on-fied general after the game.
 "He is always there in the important moments," the Spanish tactician continued.